FACT-Finder/magento2-export-module/README.md

 - Arguments:
     - type (mandatory) - set the `FeedFactory` class with a type of data to be exported.
 If for a given type, no data provider exists, an exception will be thrown.
 Possible default values are `product` and `cms`.
 - Options (all optional)
-    - store - define a store, which the product data will be taken from
+    - --store - define a store, which the product data will be taken from
-    - skip-ftp-upload - skips the ftp upload
+    - --upload - upload generated file to server via FTP/SFTP connection
-    - skip-push-import - skips triggering import
+    - --push-import - triggering import in Fact-Finder system

 ## Modification examples
 Our Magento 2 module offers a fully working integration out of the box.
 However, most projects may require